 Organic, heterocyclic, computational and medicinal chemists working in both academia and industry, as well as drug discovery researchers in related fields

-5. Thiazolidinedione: potential weapon for targeting multiple pathological condition
+5. Thiazolidine-2,4-dione: a potential weapon for targeting multiple pathological conditions

 - No. of pages: